Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 The variation of $p$ with frequency is much larger than that of $q$.
 Monte Carlo studies of tritium data with varying $p$ and $q$ have shown that the shape of $\mathcal{R}_{\mathrm{PSF}}$ and its impact on the tritium analysis results are more sensitive to changes of $q$ than they are to changes of $p$.
 It is therefore unsurprising that the $^{\mathrm{83m}}$Kr fits constrain $q$ more tightly than $p$.

-Note that the mean $p$ and $q$ seen in \autoref{fig:p_and_q_frequency_variation} are different from their values under tritium conditions due to the differences in gas composition and system noise temperature.
+Note that the mean $p$ and $q$ seen in \autoref{fig:p_and_q_frequency_variation} are different from their values under tritium conditions due to the differences in gas composition and system noise temperature (heat transfer from the field-shifting solenoid increased the noise temperature by 10\%).
 However, we expect the tail shape to vary similarly with frequency in the tritium data.
 By dividing the $p(f_c)$ and $q(f_c)$ values in \autoref{fig:p_and_q_frequency_variation} by their means, we obtain scale factors $s_p(f_c)$ and $s_q(f_c)$.
 For the tritium analysis, these scale factors multiply the tritium $p$ and $q$ from \autoref{sec:scatter_peak_errors}.